lanacode/lanacode/readme.md

-# Hello i'm Ilana 👋, Welcome to my GitHub profile
+# Hi i'm Ilana 👋, Welcome to my GitHub profile

 ## 🚀 About me: